postgres-ai/postgres-checkup/README.md

 Open it with your favorite Markdown files viewer or just upload to a service such as gist.github.com.

-# Demo

-Automatically generated fresh demonstration based on the code in the master branch (only single node analyzed): https://gitlab.com/postgres-ai-team/postgres-checkup-tests/tree/master/master

 # The Full List of Checks